Theory X and Theory Y

 Theory X organizations work on a ‘carrot and stick’ basis, and performance appraisal is part of the overall mechanisms of control and remuneration.
 In Theory Y organizations, appraisal is also regular and important, but is usually a separate mechanism from organizational controls.
 Theory Y organizations also give employees frequent opportunities for promotion.

-Although Theory X management style is widely accepted as inferior to others, it has its place in large scale production operation and unskilled production-line work.
+Although the Theory X management style is widely accepted as inferior to others, it has its place in large-scale production operation and unskilled production line work.
 Many of the principles of Theory Y are widely adopted by types of organization that value and encourage participation.
 Theory Y-style management is suited to knowledge work and professional services.
-Professional service organizations naturally evolve Theory Y-type practices by the nature of their work; Even highly structure knowledge work, such as call center operations, can benefits from its principles to encourage knowledge sharing and continuous improvement.
+Professional service organizations naturally evolve Theory Y-type practices by the nature of their work; Even highly structured knowledge work, such as call center operations, can benefit from its principles to encourage knowledge sharing and continuous improvement.

 Enough theory.
 Which approach do you prefer?